 Common Survival Myths – Part 1

 You’ve probably heard the myth about Twinkies having preservative properties that make them last for decades.
-No one knows for sure where this legend began, but it is probably because even old Twinkies seem fresh and spongy.
+No one knows for sure where this legend began, but it probably has to do with the fact that even old Twinkies seem fresh and spongy.
 In reality, Twinkies have a shelf life of about one month.

 Another reason myths like this abound is because of Hollywood.
 Many survival myths either begin with or are perpetuated by unrealistic movies.
 They make for great entertainment, but they also give people bad ideas.
 Here are some other common survival myths.